-FSC 270 Fire Fighting Tactics and Strategy I Explores the company officer's role on the fire ground.
-Areas of study include fire behavior, truck company functions, engine company functions, safety, pre-fire planning and hazardous materials response.
-FSC 280 Fire Fighting Tactics and Strategy II This course reviews the fundamentals and advanced techniques in fire suppression tactics and strategy.
+This course reviews the fundamentals and advanced techniques in fire suppression tactics and strategy.
 Topics include relevant standards for fire tactics, scene safety, multi-company operations, scene management, response to mixed occupancies and disaster response.
 Students should have a firm understanding of basic fire ground operations, fire terminology and fire behavior prior to enrolling in this course.

-FSC 282 Essentials for the First Responder3 cr. hrs.
+FSC 282 Essentials for the First Responder ......
+3 cr. hrs.

 The intent of this course is to introduce you to the basic and advanced concepts inherent to the First Responder Safety, Basics of Hazardous Materials Response, Incident Command System (ICS), National Incident Management System (NIMS), and Unified Command.
 This is not a tactics course.
 Its focus is not on how to manage a particular incident but rather on the usage of a command structure at any incident.
 Within this course, the student will participate in the "Courage to be Safe" program from the National Fallen Firefighters; Hazardous Materials Awareness from the University of Missouri's Fire and Rescue Institute, following NFPA 472 and OSHA's 29CFR1910.120; as well as the ICS and NIMS via the FEMA Independent Study online IS-100.b, IS-200.b, IS-700.a and IS-800.b courses.
 The student will have to give registration information to NFFF, MU and FEMA to access these sites.
 These certifications are becoming required for more of us working at some level in emergency services.

-FSC 290 Basic Fire Service Instructor 3 cr. hrs.
-Teaches the fire officer how to be more proficient in his or her work and how to use available resources.
+Teaches the fire officer how to be more proficient in their work and how to use available resources.
 Also covers how to develop outlines, prepare classes, evaluate students and prepare tests.
 The student will participate in practice teaching.
 This course meets the guidelines of the Illinois State Fire Marshal to qualify personnel to conduct training and education courses for fire service personnel.
-FSC 292 Fire Service Management I Introduces the fire officer to elementary concepts of leadership and basic management styles.
-Topics include human resource management, organization structure, and public relations and budget management.
-FSC 293 Fire Service Management II3 cr. hrs.
-This course covers the study of management principles, theories, and techniques for leadership in a fire department.
-Topics include oral and written communications, group dynamics and safety practices relating to the fire service.
-Available via Internet only.
-FSC 294 Fire Prevention Principles3 cr. hrs.

-FSC 295 Advanced Fire Service Instructor.......
+FSC 292 Fire Service Management I......
 3 cr. hrs.